-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+Junk Drawer Robotics 1 Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-50288 Junk Drawer Robotics 2, Robots on the Move:
+50288 Junk Drawer Robotics 2

 Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.